Ghilth/Ghilth.github.io/README.md

 ## Experience
-- Data Scientist Junior at Oasys Tech Hub (Internship)
+- Data Scientist Junior at Oasys Tech Hub (Internship 2024)

 ## Projects

+### Mini Photoshop
+A pretty web app that helps you to make some manipulations on images by using its filters.[Try it here](https://huggingface.co/spaces/Ghilth/mini-photoshop).

+### Bible Bot
+A chatbot that answers Bible-related questions.
+[Try it here](https://ghilth-bible-bot-app-6lzncf.streamlit.app/).

 ### Alɔ Do mɛ tɔ
 A multifunctional voice assistant that extracts text from photos in French, English, or Spanish and translates it into audio in local languages.